 Aurora Borealis (Read my Aurora Photography Guide for preparation!)

 Nights are dark enough in Interior Alaska by September to permit viewing and photographing the aurora borealis.
 Instead of staying up all night every night like you would on an aurora-specific photography tour, we will look for the best windows to photograph the lights so we get enough sleep to balance daytime activities.
+(There’s no point in staying up on rainy or completely cloudy nights.)
 Our focus will be on achieving artistic captures of the aurora with the Alaska Range as our backdrop.
 Aurora sightings cannot be guaranteed, but the odds of seeing the aurora over a 4-5 night period from our high latitude are generally good.
 Photographing the aurora in relatively mild September temperatures is also a much more pleasant experience than enduring the extreme cold of winter months, and it is easier to reach many scenic vantage points.
 (Image: Aurora over Devils Thumb, south of Black Rapids.)

 Get up close and personal with the ice of a glacier!
 We will visit Castner, Canwell and/or Gulkana Glacier and hike on the ice, looking for interesting features such as moulins, crevasses, meltwater canyons, ice caves, and more.
 These are not your stereotypical blue tidewater glaciers that you view from afar on a boat, but rather long valley glaciers which serve as highways into the mountains.
 You'll feel like you're walking on the moon while you observe a landscape being sculpted in real-time by the ice.
 (Image: Gulkana Glacier, south of Black Rapids)